mottosso/learn-cinder/book/getting_started.md

 );
 ```

 Looking at our GLSL code above, you’ll see a few distinctive things.
-First, we have both uniforms and attributes with the prefix ci  - ciModelViewProjection, as well as attributes ciPosition and ciColor.
+First, we have both uniforms and attributes with the prefix ci  - ciModelViewProjection, as well as attributes `ciPosition` and `ciColor`.
 These names are special, and serve as signals to Cinder to automatically fill in their values appropriately.
-As you might imagine, ciModelViewProjection is equivalent to the current Model, View and Projection matrices concatenated into a single mat4.
+As you might imagine, `ciModelViewProjection` is equivalent to the current Model, View and Projection matrices concatenated into a single mat4.
 If you have been writing GLSL shaders in prior OpenGL versions, you likely used the now defunct gl_ModelViewProjectionMatrix variable for this.

-Similarly, there are automatically recognized vertex attributes; in the example above they are ciPosition and ciColor.
-In the case of ciPosition, this attribute is automatically supplied by our [`geom::Circle()`]. ciColor is similar but has a unique caveat.
+Similarly, there are automatically recognized vertex attributes; in the example above they are `ciPosition` and `ciColor`.
+In the case of `ciPosition`, this attribute is automatically supplied by our [`geom::Circle()`]. `ciColor` is similar but has a unique caveat.
 If our `geom::Source*` had supplied a color, the shader would have used it.
 However Cinder automatically supplies the global current color (set via [`gl::color()`]) in the absence of a per-vertex color.
 As an experiment, let’s try slightly different geometry that does supply per-vertex color.
 If we change the Batch assignment in [`setup()`] out like this:

 ```cpp
 ColorAf green( 0, 1, 0 ), blue( 0, 0, 1 );